scauligi/refried/README.md

 2020-01-01 custom "fava-extension" "refried.extensions.avail_ext"
 ```

-This will add a new report "AvailExt" to fava.
+This will add a new report "Budget" to fava.
 The `rebudget` plugin is
 required for it to function properly.

 See the document on [YNAB-style budgeting](budgeting.md) for details.